pc2/slurm_jupyter_kernel/README.md

 # Slurm Jupyter Kernel

-Create jupyter kernels and run kernels using srun
+Manage (create, list, modify and delete) and starting jupyter slurm kernels using srun

 slurmkernel is able to connect to a kernel started on a compute node using SSH port forwarding.
 You can specify a SSH proxy jump, if you have to jump over two hosts (e.g. a loadbalancer)

-If you are an HPC user, you can also install the Python packages `notebook` and `slurm_jupyter_kernel` with the prefix `--user` into your home directory.

 ![How it works](imgs/how_it_works.png)